 What is Dry Eye?

 An estimated 55 million Americans have Dry Eye Disease.
 If you are suffering from dry eyes, look no further.
-Real, lasting relief is now available at Eye Center of Hawaii!
+Real, lasting relief is now available from the eye doctors at Eye Center of Hawaii!

 Dry Eye Disease (DED) is a chronic and progressive disease of the tears and ocular surface that results in symptoms of discomfort, visual disturbance and tear film instability with potential damage to the cornea, ocular surface, and the eyelids.
 Many people mistake dye eye disease for allergies, climatic conditions or just eye strain.